 Remove your garlic sauce from the fridge.
 This is so it can get to room temperature while you cook your shawarma chicken and flavorful yellow rice.

-Also, wash and drain your rice about 3 to 4 times until the water runs clear.
+Also, rinse rice and drain it about 3 to 4 times until the water runs clear.
 Keep it on the side.

 STEP 4: COOKING THE CHICKEN